Deepvertise-tech/whatsapp-bot/README.md

 Note:
 -----
-Please switch to the 'dev' branch first then push your code.
-This is for testing.
-Because we dont wanna mess with the main working branch :)
-If the code that you pushed is working after testing it, we can move it to the main branch. thanks!
+Please create and work on your feature branches only to add new features and then merge it with the dev branch after feedback from the team. thanks!

 Overview: